username-df/PlanetClassifier/README.md

-Planet image classification using a CNN and webscraped image data.
+Planet image classification with a CNN and custom dataset.